strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 Note! some of the props have changed, please refer to the documentation for the `Table` component.

-## Features

-### AutoReloadOverlayBlocker

-This feature has been removed and not replaced.
-If you feel like you need this feature, please open an issue on the Strapi repository to discuss your usecase.

-### CustomFields

-This feature has been removed and is part of the `useStrapiApp` hook.

-### GuidedTour

-This feature has been moved to `@strapi/admin` and only the hook `useGuidedTour` is now exported.

-### Library

-This feature has been removed and is part of the `useStrapiApp` hook.

-### OverlayBlocker

-This feature has been removed and not replaced.
-If you feel like you need this feature, please open an issue on the Strapi repository to discuss your usecase.

-### StrapiApp

-This feature has been moved to `@strapi/admin` and only the hook `useStrapiApp` is now exported.

-### Tracking

-This feature has been moved to the `@strapi/admin` package and only the `useTracking` hook is exported.

 ## Content Manager

 ### contentManagementUtilRemoveFieldsFromData